robmoffat/k9/docs/sprints/plan.md

 - We should be able to render the JSON returned by passing it through a simple react component which turns it into SVG.
 - Every item from the object model will be a group, which will potentially have some svg elements associated with it.
 - Using D3 + React to display on the screen.

+### Project CSS/JS/SVG Icon Repository

+- We need an entity in the system to hold details about registered CSS stylesheets.
+We will use the public URLs of these in the XML, but the actual values will be cached in the DB to speed things up.
+- Should be an option to say “don’t update” or “update every…”, and the cache, when returning, will check and behave accordingly.
+- So, handle this caching.
+- We need an "Entity" element in the database, which we'll also use later for indexing the XML.

 ### Styling